corywalker/expreduce/README.md

 This software is experimental quality and is not currently intended for serious use.
 There are plenty of more mature open source computer algebra systems to use instead.

-Expreduce is a language with specialized constructs for term rewriting.
+Expreduce implements a language with specialized constructs for term rewriting.
 It is a neat language for a computer algebra system because it is able to express expression manipulation steps in a form very similar to standard math equations.
 For example, the product rule in calculus can be expressed as:

 ```
 D[a_*b_,x_] := D[a,x]*b + a*D[b,x]
 ```

+Now that the kernel understands the product rule, when it later encounters a pattern matching the above LHS, it will recursively apply the product rule until the expression stabilizes.

 The term rewriting system and pattern matching engine is fairly advanced.
-The computer algebra system at this stage is extremely limited, but fairly simple calculus and algebraic manipulation is certainly supported (see examples below).
+The computer algebra system at this stage is extremely limited, but simple calculus and algebraic manipulation is certainly supported (see examples below).
 If you are looking for a more mature computer algebra system, please consider using Mathematica (proprietary) or Mathics (open source, Sympy-backed).

 ## Documentation